Zeichen32/PiwikCustomOptOut/README.md

 5) Use the iframe code provided below the input fields to add the Piwiki Opt-Out to your website.

+## How to change the opt-out text

+I needed to remove this feature due to the breaking changes in [Piwik 2.11.0](https://github.com/piwik/piwik/blob/master/CHANGELOG.md#piwik-2110)

 ## Requirements

 + Piwik >= 2.0.0

 ## Changelog

+#### CustomOptOut 0.2.1:
+* (Issue #21) Remove possibility to change opt-out text for each website (Breaking Changes in [Piwik 2.11.0](https://github.com/piwik/piwik/blob/master/CHANGELOG.md#piwik-2110))

+#### CustomOptOut 0.2.0:
+* Add possibility to change opt-out text for each website

 #### CustomOptOut 0.1.9:
 * Add XFrameOption [See Piwik Commit](https://github.com/piwik/piwik/commit/25545fdc55a1decd13548c1f3f6479789956e56c)